pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200SelfService.md

      ![](images/200/PictureSelfServe28.png)

 - Now we need to update the test code that will be run whenever a build occurs.
+The Developer Cloud Service will provide graphs showing the results from the Tests run during the build.
 Open the file  **TwitterFeedMicroservices/src/test/java/com/example/MyServiceTest.java**.
 Here is an example on Windows:

     ```
     notepad src/test/java/com/example/MyServiceTest.java